Reporting definitions and scenarios

 Day of the week with the highest number of new conversations on average.

-We look at a single "bucket" of conversations for all the response time metrics in the Productivity report.
-If you run a report looking at January 1st through January 15th, all conversations replied to in that timeframe will be included in the Replies Sent, Response Time and First Response Time metrics.
-Resolution metrics are only pulled from conversations that were Resolved (at least one User reply and a Closed status) in the selected timeframe.
+We look at a single "bucket" of conversations for all conversations reported on within the Productivity report.
+If you run a report looking at January 1st through January 15th, all conversations that a User replied to in that time frame will be included in the Replies Sent, Response Time and First Response Time metrics.

-We don't provide the office hours filter to exclude conversation activity, but rather to see the Response/Resolution times within the context of office hours.
+We don't provide the office hours filter to exclude conversation activity, but rather to see the Response and Resolution times within the context of office hours.